fwdcp/StatusSpec/README.md

 #### Console Variables
 * `statusspec_killstreaks_enabled` - enable killstreaks display
+* `statusspec_killstreaks_total_killfeed` - display total kills for player in killfeed instead of only kills with single weapon

 ### Loadout Icons
 *displays icons to represent weapons in a player's loadout*